MehmetMHY/cha/assets/local/README.md

 ## Registering Tools

-In `~/.cha/config.py`, import and register your tool class manually:
+In `~/.cha/config.py`, register your tool using the lazy loading approach for optimal performance:

 ```python
 import os, sys